-- For HMB follow the NICE (2021) guidelines with IUS, tranexamic acid, progestrogens. - For PCOS it would depend on the desired outcome: - · fertility concerns may need referral - · lack of periods would need adequate progestrogen cover for the endometrium.
+- For heavy menstrual bleeding follow the NICE (2021) guidelines with IUS, tranexamic acid, progestrogens. - For PCOS it would depend on the desired outcome: - fertility concerns may need referral - · lack of periods would need adequate progestrogen cover for the endometrium.

 Table 4 Referrals, symptoms and treatments